roverwing/RoverWingLibrary/docs/top.rst

    Clears the display, erasing all contents.

 In addition, the following functions are defined in :file:`RoverWing.h`.
-Note that these functions are global --- they are not methods of any class.
+Note that these functions are global - they do not belong to any class.

 .. function:: void displayMessage(String line1)